HeckerBirb/top-nmap-ports-csv/README.md

 # Top n TCP ports
-Various lists of the most popular TCP ports as evaluated by nmap, expressed as lists and csv.
+Various lists of the most popular TCP ports as evaluated by nmap, expressed as csv files.

 Example:
 ```